Admission | Certification of Finances | Transcripts| Proof of English Language Proficiency

 US government regulations prohibit students with an F-1 student visa from off-campus employment.
 Mills College is, unfortunately, unable to offer on-campus jobs to international students except in situations where departmental assistantship opportunities are awarded upon acceptance.
 Mills financial aid is very limited, and the College cannot guarantee assistance to any graduate student.

 Most programs require a minimum of 550 on the paper-based test, 80 for the internet-based exam, or an IELTS overall band-score of 6.0 or higher.
-Graduate programs in English and computer science require minimum TOEFL scores of 600 on the paper-based test, 100 for the Internet-based exam, or an IELTS overall band-score of 7.0 or greater.
+Graduate programs in English require minimum TOEFL scores of 600 on the paper-based test, 100 for the Internet-based exam, or an IELTS overall band-score of 7.0 or greater.

 The I-20 form will allow international applicants to apply for an F-1 student visa to study in the United States.
 Applicant students should make an appointment at their nearest U.S. consulate in their country and take the I-20 form, their passport, proof of their financial ability, proof of payment of SEVIS fee, and copies of their educational records to their appointment.
 Upon consulate approval, an official at the consulate will affix an F-1 visa inside the passport.
 Together with the I-20 form, this student visa will enable the student to enter the United States.